Home » About » FAQs

 Parents

-Ambrit regularly communicates with parents face to face and via email.
+Ambrit regularly communicates with parents in person and via email.
 At least one parent must be able to communicate effectively in English in order to establish an open and supportive relationship between the school and the family.
 It is essential that the school have a current, permanent email address to use for communication purposes.

 Our parents are very involved in our community whether it’s as part of the parent association Friends of Ambrit (FOA), volunteering to be a class representative, assisting with the many social events scheduled throughout the school year or volunteering in classrooms and/or the school libraries.
 Parents are expected to be actively involved in their child’s education and to be active, supportive members of the school community.

-The Friends of Ambrit (FOA) is the Ambrit parent organization.
+The Friends of Ambrit (FOA) is the Ambrit parent organisation.